 How to Apply as an Undergraduate International Student

 - Complete your free online application (If you are attending a secondary school, or if you have taken fewer than 12 credits at a college or university, complete the freshman application.
 If you have attempted at least 12 credits at a college or university, complete the transfer application.)

 - Submit your official transcripts from all high school and college/university institutions you have attended.
 A course-by-course credential evaluation completed by a NACES certified organization will be accepted if the transcript is not in the English language.

 - Testing requirements:

-For the 2021 application cycle, Widener University has implemented an SAT/ACT-optional admission policy for domestic students.
-The testing policy for international students is best described as "test flexible" rather than "test optional".
+The testing policy for international students is best described as "test flexible".
 If an applicant does not have SAT/ACT scores, the TOEFL, IELTS, or Duolingo English Test scores will be required of all international applicants, with the exception of:

 - First-year applicants who have completed two or more years of high school in the United States or who have completed an English language-based curriculum (IB and A-Levels)